nickserv/danamccurdy.com/_posts/2017-02-25-remembering.md

 ---
-centered: false
 published: true
 title: Remembering
 categories:
   - life
 image: 'https://i.imgur.com/C2WgNsM.jpg'
 ---
 >(in memory of Larry Coryell,
 best friend of one of my best friends)
+{: .blockquote}

 Why do we wait
 to feel our love
 for so many people
 (only in retrospect,
 when they have left the Earth) until they die?